Trump defends tweet on possible Election Day delay at contentious press conference

 "Absentee ballots remain the largest source of potential voter fraud," read the conclusion of a bipartisan 2005 report authored by the Commission on Federal Election Reform, which was chaired by former President Jimmy Carter and former Secretary of State James Baker.

-And, a 2012 article in The New York Times was headlined, "Error and Fraud at Issue as Absentee Voting Rises."
+And a 2012 article in The New York Times was headlined, "Error and Fraud at Issue as Absentee Voting Rises."
 The article states that "votes cast by mail are less likely to be counted, more likely to be compromised and more likely to be contested than those cast in a voting booth, statistics show."

+Twitter has previously slapped a warning label on Trump's tweets about mail-in ballots.
 Fox News has reported that Twitter's "Head of Site Integrity" Yoel Roth is in charge of fact-checking efforts – and that he has previously referred to Trump and his team as "ACTUAL NAZIS," mocked Trump supporters by saying that "we fly over those states that voted for a racist tangerine for a reason," and called Senate Majority Leader Mitch McConnell, R-Ky., a "personality-free bag of farts."